filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 ---

 ## Simple Summary
-Add a method to the built-in market actor to allow storage providers to settle deals manually.
+Add a method to the built-in market actor to allow storage providers to settle deal payments manually.
 Stop performing automatic deal settlement in the built-in market actor's cron handler.
 This removes risk that cron-based deal settlement work will overtake the chain's processing capacity.